sssussu/informationsecurity/homework5.md

 gpg --decrypt mess.txt.gpg

 The recipient will get asked to enter our passphrase that we created before --> after this the message will be visible for the recipient.

+## b) Password manager is open and cloudless.
+Choose a password manager that 1) works without the cloud and 2) is free, open-source software.
+Install it.
+Demonstrate its use.
+Explain why a password manager is needed i.e. what kind of attacks or threats it protects against.

+### KeePassXC

+For this task i chose the KeePassXC for a local, cloudless option.

+I started with installing KeePassXC by  the following command:

+sudo apt-get installed keepassxc

+Then I typed in the command: keepassxc, an it opened like this:

+Then I choose:
+- Create a new database.
+- select a strong master password.
+- save the database file to a secure location in your computer.

+Then i added an entry by selecting in the KeePassXC "Entries" menu --> New entry.

+Then I added the following informations and repeated this process to add more accounts to my database.

+### Demonstrate its use

+I opened the KeePassXC and unlocked the database by using the master password.

+Then I had the acces to my entries again:

+Now I have acces to my passwords!

+Why password manager is needed.